MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

 To include additional API permissions to access your desired APIs, see [edit Microsoft Entra manifest](AAD-manifest-customization.md).

-To view your Microsoft Entra app in Azure Portal, see [edit Microsoft Entra manifest](AAD-manifest-customization.md).
+To view your Microsoft Entra app in Azure portal, see [edit Microsoft Entra manifest](AAD-manifest-customization.md).

 ## Next step